Iron River (CDP), Wisconsin

 Iron River is an unincorporated, census-designated place located in the town of Iron River, Bayfield County, Wisconsin, United States.

 U.S. Highway 2 serves as a main route in the community.
 Other routes include County Highways A and H.

+Intercity bus service to the community is provided by Indian Trails.

 Iron River is 27 mi west of the city of Ashland and 37 mi east of the city of Superior.

 Iron River has a post office with ZIP code 54847.

-As of the 2010 census, its population was 761.
+As of the 2020 census, its population was 768, slightly up from 761 at the 2010 census.

 Iron River is the home of the Bayfield County Fair.
 The Fair takes place annually in August.